adrianClaure7/drone-delivery-service-ui/README.md

 **Note:** Make sure the backend server is up and running at http://localhost:5188.

+## File Example

+The project includes a file example called "FileExample" that contains a sample input file with drones and locations.
+You can use this file as a reference when preparing your own input files.

 ## Running Unit Tests

 Run the following command to execute the unit tests: